aspose-cells-cloud/aspose-cells-cloud-android/README.md

     </dependency>
 </dependencies>
 ```
-If you already have Aspose.Cells Cloud SDK for Android and want to upgrade it, please execute `Update-Package Aspose.Cells-Cloud` to get the latest version.

-Please check the [GitHub Repository](https://github.com/aspose-cells-cloud/aspose-cells-cloud-java) for other common usage scenarios.

-## Using Java to Add a New Worksheet to an Excel File
+## Add Worksheet to an Excel File from Android App

-The following code snippet demonstrates how to add a new worksheet to a Microsoft Excel document using Java code:

 ```Java
 CellsApi cellsApi = new CellsApi(CellsApiUtil.GetClientId(),CellsApiUtil.GetClientSecret())